brotkrueml/schema/Documentation/Editor/Index.rst

 ..
 NOTE::

-   If the seo system extension is installed and the checkbox ``no_index`` is activated, the field is not shown.
+   If the seo system extension is installed and the checkbox :guilabel:`no_index` is activated, the field is not shown.
 This makes no sense on pages which are ignored by search engines.

 .. index:: WebPage types